 Traveling to a country of over 1 billion people often brings these mixed emotions in many travelers.
 It is not shocking when you think about it, as with that many people there are so many stimuli to the senses that visiting can often be overwhelming until you get a detailed understanding of the place.

-For our first city in the country, Varanasi gave us a welcome we would never forget as it offered a sensory overload we haven’t seen in a while.
+For our first city in the country after crossing from Nepal to India, Varanasi gave us a welcome we would never forget as it offered a sensory overload we haven’t seen in a while.
 But while this change was incredibly different from our previous surroundings, the most shocking part was not entirely due to this new environment, but also that international tourism did not seem to be present when we were there.

 Varanasi Isn’t a Foreign Tourist City